AlexsLemonade/training-modules/scRNA-seq/setup/README.md

 ln -s /shared/data/training-data/tabula-muris/normalized/TM_normalized.rds data/tabula-muris/normalized/TM_normalized.rds

 ```
-## SmartSeq Data
+## Smart-Seq Data

-The SmartSeq data we are using comes from the study [GSE84465](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84465), which corresponds to the SRA project SRP079058.
+The Smart-Seq data we are using comes from the study [GSE84465](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84465), which corresponds to the SRA project SRP079058.
 This is glioblastoma data that was Fluorescence-Activated Cell sorted and processed by paired-end sequencing using Smart-seq2 protocol
 [(Darmanis *et al.* 2017)](https://pubmed.ncbi.nlm.nih.gov/29091775/).